littlebee/react-datum/CONTRIBUTING.md

 will watch all the source and tests and distribution relevant files and rebuild as necessary.
 It will not run the tests.

 ## Getting started (zuKeeper developer):
-We eat our own produce and react-datum is a core piece of our zuKeeper React UI.
-It's super easy for you to contribute and test your changes to react-datum in zuKeeper.
+We use react-datum at Zulily as part of our zuKeeper application for managing sales events and the product catelog.
+It is a core piece of both our zuKeeper React UI stack.
+It's super easy for you to contribute and test your changes to Tilegrid in zuKeeper.

 From your local htdoc_ems root (if you have multiple clones of htdocs_ems, use the one that you are currently working most in):

 `cake react-datum`

-will clone the gitlab hosted repository of react-datum into a sibling directory of htdocs_ems/ if it isn't already.
+will clone the github hosted repository of react-datum into a sibling directory of htdocs_ems/ if it isn't already.
 It will also save the full path of your current htdocs_ems dir in .zukeeperRoot file in the root of react-datum.
 It will also try to open a terminal tab, but this only works if you are running terminal or iterm2 on osx.
 Otherwise it will print a console message telling which directory (react-datum) to cd to get started.
 See scripts/deployToZukeeper.coffee for more details.

 As part of `grunt build` and `grunt watch`, scripts/deployToZuKeeper.coffee is executed which, if it sees the .zukeeperRoot file or an ../htdocs_ems dir that exists, it will copy dist/react-datum* to that dir + app/webroot/js/lib.
 It will also try to scp the dist files into place on your emsweb-01.vps machine.